hibyguy/blog/_posts/2018-03-26-release03-implementation.md

 # Idea Bouncing

-During the my time programming Ben and I stayed in close touch, with me consitantly asking questions and looking for guidance on my build.
+During the my time programming Ben and I stayed in close touch, with me consistently asking questions and looking for guidance on my build.

 {% include gallery id="gallery1" caption="banter between me and the creator" %}